jtsteinbach/sandbox/README.md

 ### `sb restore <path>`

-Copies a file — or, if `path` is a folder, everything under it — out of the last save into your working folder, overwriting the working copy, with its saved permissions.
+Copies a file — or, if `<path>` is a folder, everything under it — out of the last save into your working folder, overwriting the working copy, with its saved permissions.
 This is the "I mangled this file, give me back the good one" command.

-### `sb branch [name] [-r]`
+### `sb branch [<name>] [-r]`

 With no argument, lists branches, marking the current one and showing each tip.
 With a name, creates a branch pointing at the current save.
 Branch names must be single path components (no `/`, no leading `-`).

-With `-r` (or `--remove`), deletes the named branch's *pointer* — never the current branch, and never the last one.
+With `-r` (long: `--remove`), deletes the named branch's *pointer* — never the current branch, and never the last one.
 The saves it pointed at stay in the object store and the journal untouched (removal is itself a journaled operation, so a branch deleted behind sb's back via direct SQL is still flagged by `verify`).

 ### `sb switch <branch>`